Mr-Kisaka/Vibe-coding-my-way-to-meta-cognitive-AGI/README.md

 7. **Memory Context Integrator**: Stores latents + metadata, retrieves by cosine similarity (boosted by saliency) to build context for future generations.

-8. **Latent Space "Self-Shape" Traversal": Internal thoughts are forced to traverse a learned “self‑shape” geometry encoded directly in a dedicated **Self‑Model**.
+8. **Latent Space "Self-Shape" Traversal"**: Internal thoughts are forced to traverse a learned “self‑shape” geometry encoded directly in a dedicated **Self‑Model**.

 ## System Architecture
 ### A. Generation Loop (Autonomous):